-Awards made to non-Center investigators will be accompanied by Center membership for at least the term of the award.
-Priority will be given to new projects that are directly related to our Center’s theme and to collaborative projects involving multiple investigators.
-The receipt deadline for the next round of Pilot Research Project grant applications, which is dependent upon renewal of the Center’s competing grant application, will be posted on this page and would be anticipated to be about 8/2014.
+and that proposes either to apply existing technologies available from the Cores or to develop new technologies.
+Awards to non-Center investigators will be accompanied by Center membership for at least the term of the award.
+Awardees must agree to provide a short progress report to support the Centers’ annual grant applications and to give a seminar at one of the Center’s Research in Progress Meetings.
+Priority will be given to new projects that are directly related to our Center’s theme, to collaborative projects involving multiple investigators, and to Technology Development projects.
+The receipt deadline for the next round of Pilot Research Project grant applications for Grant Year 15 is April 1, 2019 with the earliest anticipated start date of July 1, 2019.

-Applications should follow PHS398 format except they are limited to 3 pages or less for items #1-5 below:
+Applications should follow PHS398 format except the Research Plan (items #2-5 below) is limited to 3 pages or less:

-- Specific Aims (including the title of the proposed research project, name/title of the PI, and institution)
+- Specific Aims (including the title of the proposed research project)

 - Approach (must address the review criteria outlined below and include Preliminary Results if applicable)